hzdr/d3hack2019-docs/compute/taurus/sw.md

 ### Using Conda with the PowerAI stack

-First get an interactive shell on a taurusml node.
+First get a fresh interactive shell on a `taurusml` node.
 After that, load the modules required to install packages:

 ``` shell
 $ module load modenv/ml PythonAnaconda